Originally published on The Daily Positive.

 Don’t assume because you failed at something once, you’ll fail again.
 Try a different approach!

 I know a woman who discovered a unique passion when she traveled to Italy.
 While there, she learned the time-honored art of bookbinding by hand.
+She also had considered becoming a Cultural Care Au Pair for a couple of days while she was vising the region.
 First, bookbinding became a hobby for her, and now it’s her full-time job!
 If she had never visited Italy, she may still be stuck in her previously miserable career.

 New places or even a simple change of scenery can lead you down a path you never knew existed.
 You don’t have to travel far away, new passions can be discovered somewhere within driving distance too.